TecSAR-1: Orbit

 TecSAR-1 was placed into a low Earth orbit with an apogee of 580 km, a perigee of 405 km, and an equatorial inclination of 41°.

 Mission

-It is capable of imaging with a resolution of up to 10 centimetres, through an X-band radar system.
+It is capable of imaging with a resolution of up to 10 centimeters through IAI's Elta System's ELM-2070 an X-band SAR radar system.
 The satellite's maximum resolution is believed to be around 1 metre.
 TecSAR-1 is the first Israeli satellite to feature Synthetic Aperture Radar, or SAR, which will provide images day or night and under all weather conditions.
 The satellite is being operated by Israel Aerospace Industries.

 TecSAR-1 started transmitting high quality images from 1 February 2008.
 The first image transmitted was that of the Latrun memorial monument.

+Since the first launch, IAI and Elta Systems have continued developing the satellite and radar.
+IAI also introduced the TecSAR XP, a SAR microsatellite that leverages the OPSAT-500 bus.
+TecSAR XP is designed to work in constellations or standalone configurations.

 Strategic significance

 TecSAR-1 considerably enhances Israel's intelligence-gathering capability.
 The satellite could potentially be the start of new strategic relations between Israel and India, and could affect the ongoing conflicts in the Middle East.